 I chose the phrase as I wanted something fairly memorable to work with, I thought is was fun, and it seemed to apply to me and my work on various levels, which I’ll try to explain below.

-As I began moving away from seeing tattooing as a service, and more toward using it as an outlet for my own artistic vision, more of my personality began to show through in the work.
-That was a personality with a short attention span, and a disregard for rules and expectations, more on that later.
+As I began moving away from seeing tattooing as a service, and more toward using it as an outlet for my own artistic interests, more of my personality began to show through in the work.
+That was a personality with a short attention span, and a disregard for rules and expectations.

 A parallel to my work becoming more irregular and disorganised was my childhood interest in ‘DPM‘ (Disruptive Pattern Material) camouflage, which led to an interest in the concepts of disruptive/distractive markings.
 After a brief stint playing with tattoo designs inspired by the American ‘chocolate chip’ camouflage, I moved away from camouflage inspired designs as camouflaging wasn’t really my goal.
 Destroying recognisable patterns and structures was what really interested me.

 The work became increasingly complex and chaotic in nature, but within all the noise I always hid a rhythm, a path running though from one end of the design to the other, and a form of continuity.

 As my early work placed more emphasis and detail on the backgrounds, which seemed to be the opposite of what most people were doing at the time, my later work sought to hide simplicity under layers of ‘stuff’.

 This ultimately took various stylistic forms, methods, and techniques, such as: